MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-sap-bw-connector.md

 <properties
-   pageTitle="Use the SAP BW Connector in Power BI Desktop (Preview)" description="Use the SAP BW Connector in Power BI Desktop (Preview)" services="powerbi" documentationCenter="" authors="davidiseminger"
+   pageTitle="Use the SAP BW Connector in Power BI Desktop" description="Use the SAP BW Connector in Power BI Desktop" services="powerbi" documentationCenter="" authors="davidiseminger"